 As a general rule, the interview should be conducted in private.
 Interviewers may need to establish safe, off-site venues for interviewing, such as churches, mosques, synagogues, libraries, community centers, or schools that have private spaces.
 Generally, the interviewee should be allowed to select the time and place of the interview.
 It may be the interviewee's home, the interviewer's office, or a separate, third venue.
 Interviewers should suggest an alternative place if they feel that privacy or security will be compromised in the location chosen by the interviewee.
-For example, an interviewee who suggests a café should be informed that that venue may be noisy, requiring both parties to speak loudly about what could be potentially sensitive or personal topics, creating a risk
+For example, an interviewee who suggests a café should be informed that that venue may be noisy, requiring both parties to speak loudly about what could be potentially sensitive or personal topics, creating a risk of having others overhear the interview.
+If the interviewee insists on holding the interview in a space where others are nearby, interviewers should seek to conduct it out of the hearing range of others.

-&lt;sup>77 Kaplan, Human Rights Documentation, 41-42.
+77 Kaplan, Human Rights Documentation, 41-42.